arcusmaximus/TrRebootModTools/Documentation.md

 outfit, because the bone names will be different there.

 Because merging skeletons this way changes their local bone IDs, you have to check both "Export skeleton" and "Export cloth" when exporting models so that the IDs stay synchronized between all three.
-Also, in order to be able to export the cloth physics, you need to check "Import cloth and collisions" when importing the models at the start.

 #### Vertex group name fixing